JackSzwergold/Writing/Trying to Cash in Nazi Stamps for a Millennium Falcon.md

-# Trying to Cash in Nazi Stamps for a Millennium Falcon
+## Trying to Cash in Nazi Stamps for a Millennium Falcon: The Time I Decided to Sell My Brother’s Nazi Stamp Collection to Get a Toy

 By Jack Szwergold, August 24, 2015